DFW1N/DFW1N-OSINT/README.md

 * [Talkwalker Alerts](https://www.talkwalker.com/alerts) - *Monitor the Web for interesting new content about your name, brand, competitors, events or any favorite topic with Talkwalker Alerts!*
 * [Meltwater](https://www.meltwater.com/au/) - *Social and marketing teams go beyond media monitoring.
 Try Monitoring your targets bussiness or organisation.*
 * [PasteLert](https://andrewmohawk.com/pasteLert/) - *Set up alerts (like google alerts) for pastebin.com entries.*
+* [VisualPing](https://visualping.io/) - *Select an area and relax: We’ll send you an email alert when something changes.*

 ## [↑](#contents) Police Websites
 This section is dedicated to assist Australian, Ethical hackers, Police Services, Intelligence Agencies or Private investigators in quickly finding all police sites in one place for quick access to information or policies you are looking for or leads on your targets.